seandst/rusty-async-fibber/ocp_templates/README.md

   references an existing image
 - deploymentConfig.yml
 - service.yml
+- route.yml

-Openshift (at least the one I'm using) doesn't let you set up ingress for a non-HTTP service (which this is), so access to the fibber is only given to cluster members already inside the cluster.
+Openshift (at least the one I'm using) doesn't let you set up ingress for a non-HTTP service (which this is), so access to the fibber-socket service only given to cluster members already inside the cluster.
 So, from any pod that's got the ability to talk to the service addr:port, you can telnet/netcat/socat queries to the fibber service: